Wenquan-Li/Wenquan-Li.github.io/_news/announcement_3.md

 related_posts: false
 ---

-📝  I have obtained a PhD in Finance from The University of Queensland.
+📝  Proudly graduated from The University of Queensland with a Doctor of Philosophy in Finance.